salmoonilyas/AdventureWorks/readme.md

 Data Source:<https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/adventure-works>

-As the calender and database is relitively old so to update the dates of database the script [Update_AdventureWorksDW_Data.sql](../AdventureWorks/sql_queries/Update_AdventureWorksDW_Data.sql) is used.
+As the calender and database is relatively old so to update the dates of database the script [Update_AdventureWorksDW_Data.sql](../AdventureWorks/sql_queries/Update_AdventureWorksDW_Data.sql) is used.
 This script do not modify any other data and only shift the dates by adding the years wrt current year and also adds the dates in theDIM_Dates table which is basically an calender table.

 Note: The Microsoft AdventureWorks databases/data being used is under MIT license.